buggyrace/buggy-race-server/tech_notes/content/tech-notes/virtual.md

 ---

 If you have other Python projects installed which are dependent on specific library versions (i.e. have a `requirements.txt` file included), we recommend that you use a [Python virtual environment](https://www.dataquest.io/blog/a-complete-guide-to-python-virtual-environments/#what-are-python-virtual-environments) for installing the Buggy Editor dependencies to avoid any conficts.
 Instructions for installation are show below.
+Note that you may need to activate your virtual environment each time you open a new Terminal in VSCode.

 __Instructions for Unix (Mac) users__: